-Since starting our Foundation in September 2017, Maggie’s Mission has raised and donated $282,426 to Memorial Sloan Kettering.
+Since starting our Foundation in September 2017, Maggie’s Mission has raised and donated almost $450,000 to Memorial Sloan Kettering.
 100% of this funding has supported vital pediatric cancer research, specifically a ground-breaking Malignant Rhabdoid Tumor research study.

 Pediatric sarcomas are very rare bone or soft tissue cancers.
 There are more than 50 unique subtypes of sarcoma, including MRT, each of which may respond to a different targeted therapy.
 One way to personalize treatment is immunotherapy, which harnesses the power of the immune system to attack cancer cells.

 Maggie’s Mission is the sole funder of a game-changing MRT study at MSK.

-Thanks to donations to Maggie’s Mission, Dr. Alex Kentsis and Dr. Srikanth Ambati launched a new study that investigates the links between the genetics of MRT and treatment effectiveness.
+Thanks to donations to Maggie’s Mission, Dr. Alex Kentsis and Dr. Srikanth Ambati launched this new study that investigates the links between the genetics of MRT and treatment effectiveness.
 This data can then be used to match patients with specific mutations to the appropriate immunotherapy treatments and clinical trials, giving new hope to children battling this incredibly rare cancer.

 Our financials to date: